Specifying efficient use of materials and considering their impact from manufacture to disposal.

 EPDs may be produced for specific materials or products (a product-specific EPD) or an average of the same or similar materials or products within a sector (average product EPD).

-EPDs must be developed in accordance with specific rules (called Product Category Rules (PCRs) that are developed and published by EPD schemes with input from interested stakeholders.
+EPDs are technically defined as type III ecolabels.
+They must be developed in accordance with input from interested stakeholders.
 These rules are necessary to ensure there is consistency and comparability when calculating potential impacts of materials or products within a product category.

 There are several EPD schemes globally including, for example, the IBU scheme in Germany and the International EPD System in Sweden.
 They operate in compliance with the international standard on EPDs – ISO 14025 (2006).